atomone-hub/genesis/FAQ.md

 ### Q: How will the tokens be distributed?

 A: The distribution method is an ongoing discussion in [issue #12](https://github.com/atomone-hub/genesis/issues/12).
 As it stands, ATONE tokens will be mainly distributed to those who voted ‘NO’ or ‘NWV’ on prop 848 and are aligned with the vision of ATOM as a staking token.
 The ICF will be excluded from the distribution, and instead, 10% of the final amount will be allocated to contributors and on-chain DAOs.
 10% of ATONEs will be premined for various purposes (such as pre-launch contributors and early adopters, IBC contributions, ICS contributors, etc.).
-See $ATONE distribution details [here](https://github.com/atomone-hub/govgen-proposals/blob/main/001_ATONE_DISTRIBUTION.md) .
+See ATONE distribution details [here](https://github.com/atomone-hub/govgen-proposals/blob/main/001_ATONE_DISTRIBUTION.md) .

 ### Q: How much will I be slashed for voting YES on Prop 848?